-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A open p4 job Create a new job; by default, its name is of the form jobNNNNNN. p4 job job000135 Edit job job000135.
+Can File Arguments Use Can File Arguments Use Minimal Access Level

+Revision Specifier?
+Revision Range?
+Required

+N/A N/A open

 • If the Perforce superuser has eliminated field ID# 102 (the Status: field) with p4 jobspec, Perforce is unable to close jobs when the changelists to which they are linked are submitted.
 Please see the p4 jobspec page and the Perforce System Administrator's Guide for more information.